myeomans/politeness/cran-comments.md

+## Version Update (0.6.0)

+Based on user feedback, We re-wrote the code to handle large corpora better.
+When more than 1000 documents are included, we automatically batch the results in a loop, with a progress bar.
+We also removed a long-since deprecated argument (binary) from the main function.

 ## Version Update (0.5.2)

 Based on user feedback, we re-wrote the pre-trained model to be fully pre-trained, rather than re-training each time on identical data.
 This will make the function much faster, and also eliminate any randomness due to algorithm initialization.